 Every WRX and WRX STi comes with anti-lock brakes, stability control, seven airbags, auto-on LED headlights (which make you visible more reliably in poor light), auto wipers, a reversing camera, and seatbelt reminders on all five seats.

-Seven airbags: two directly in front of the driver and front passenger; one alongside each front occupant to protect the upper body; a curtain airbag down each side protecting the heads of front and rear occupants; and a knee protection airbag for the driver.
+The seven airbags are in the usual places: two directly in front of the driver and front passenger; one alongside each front occupant at chest level to protect from side-impacts; a curtain airbag down each side at head level protecting front and rear occupants; and a knee protection airbag for the driver.